 Veterinary technologists and technicians typically do the following:

+Veterinary technologists and technicians may observe the behavior and condition of animals in addition to restraining animals during exams or procedures.
 Veterinarians rely on technologists and technicians to conduct a variety of clinical and laboratory procedures, including postoperative care, dental care, and specialized nursing care.

 Veterinary technologists and technicians who work in research-related jobs do similar work.
 For example, they are responsible for making sure that animals are handled carefully and treated humanely.
 They also help veterinarians or scientists on research projects in areas such as biomedical research, disaster preparedness, and food safety.

-Veterinary technologists and technicians most often work with small-animal practitioners who care for cats and dogs, but they may also perform a variety of tasks involving mice, rats, sheep, pigs, cattle, birds, or other animals.
+Veterinary technologists and technicians most often work with small-animal practitioners who care for cats and dogs, but they also may perform a variety of tasks involving mice, rats, sheep, pigs, cattle, birds, or other animals.

 Veterinary technologists and technicians can specialize in a particular discipline.
 Specialties include dentistry, anesthesia, emergency and critical care, and zoological medicine.